 From the cathedral of Bern, take Junckergass, the characteristic street with low arcades, to the Nydegg bridge, beyond which you will find the famous defense moat of the 15th century, where beautiful specimens of bears, the symbol of Bern, live.

 This moat has now become part of the Bear Park, BarenPark, with an area of about 5,000 square meters; a unique recreation area in the lower part of the city of Bern open to all visitors free of charge.
-Small forest with caves and a pond has been recreated in the park to make the natural habitat as true as possible for the bear family living there.
+A small forest with caves and a pond has been recreated in the park to make the natural habitat as true as possible for the bear family living there.

 But why is the bear the symbol of the capital?
 Behind this question lies a legend about Berthold V of Zahringen, the founder of Bern who killed a bear here.
 The name Bern derives from Bär, which translates “bear” in German.
 Since then, the famous heraldic animal has been the symbol of the capital city and can still be found in the city’s coat of arms with its red tongue and nails.